-Apparently, if there is an error in assessment then immigration Administrative Review for UK visa is a mechanism for challenging the refusal decision.
-Moreover, the UK immigration administrative review is a non-statutory scheme.
+If there is an error in assessment, then immigration Administrative Review for UK visa is a mechanism for challenging the refusal decision.
+The UK immigration administrative review is a non-statutory scheme.
 And there is no legislation setting out what it covers or who is eligible to apply for an administrative review.

 Quite clearly, in terms of Appendix AR, the following types of in-country applications are eligible for an administrative review:

 - Tier 4 applications made on or after 20 October 2014 by either a main applicant or dependant

 - Tiers 1, 2 or 5 applications made on or after 2 March 2015, including indefinite leave to remain (ILR) applications

 - any in-country application (except for visitor, protection or human rights claim applications), where the decision was made on or after 6 April 2015

 To applying for an administrative review against an entry clearance refusal decision, an applicant needs to meet the following requirements:

 - the applicant resides outside the UK and makes the application from outside the UK